RyleeThomas/professionalReadme/README.md

   * [Questions](#Questions)

   ## Installation
-  First, download the files.
-Second, init nmp to retrieve node_module files.
-Lastly, type node index and answer questions.
+  First, clone the project files.
+Second, run npm init to instal any dependencies needed.
+Lastly, run node index and enter your info into prompts.

   ## Usage
-  Download the files
+  When prompted for information about my application, the information inputed will then generate a high-quality readme.md that will be structured using Markup.

   ## Liscense